hashicorp/consul/website/source/docs/platform/k8s/ambassador.html.md

 Download a copy of the [ambassador-service.yaml] file from Ambassador.
-Replace the `metadata` section with one that includes an Ambassador TLS configuration block, using the secret name you created in step 1.
+Replace the `metadata` section with one that includes an Ambassador TLS configuration block, using the secret name you created in the previous step.
 Then add an entry for port 443 to the `LoadBalancer` spec.
 Here is a complete example:

 ```yaml
 apiVersion: v1